Affiliate links on Android Authority may earn us a commission. Learn more.

 Voice transcription

 Whether you love or hate voice messages, there are some situations in which it isn’t convenient to listen to them.
-The useful solution from Google Messages is that you can have voice messages automatically transcribed so that you can read them like regular messages.
+A useful solution from Google Messages is that you can automatically transcribe voice messages so that you can read them like regular messages.

 To enable voice transcription, open the app and tap Profile picture > Message settings > Voice transcription and toggle the feature on.